Motion-Project/motion/README.md

 ## Description

-MotionPlus is a break at version 4.2.2 from the Motion application.
-MotionPlus removes some of the outdated processes and features of the Motion application and introduces new functionalities.
+MotionPlus is a break from Motion version 4.2.2 to provide an application for enhancements.
+MotionPlus removes some of the outdated processes, cleans up the code base and introduces new functionality.

-The following is a initial list of revisions from the Motion application.
+The following are some of the things that are plus.
-- Compiled in C++ (Not all code has been converted from C)
+- Compiled in C++
-- FFmpeg is required.
-- Removed
-    - Brooktree devices
-    - Round-Robin
-    - Netcam options not using FFmpeg
-    - Assembler code
-    - Web items not using libmicrohttpd
-    - Embedded tracking (Is now all external scripts)
-    - autobrightness
-    - mpeg4, msmpeg4, swf, ffv1 and mov movie formats.
-    - separate ports for camera streams
-    - text web interfaces
-    - Web control GET interface to parameters
-- New functionality
 - Secondary detection method via OpenCV
+  - HOG (Histogram of Oriented Gradients)
+  - Haar cascade classifiers
+  - Deep neural networks(Caffe, TensorFlow, etc.)
-    - New primary detection parameters
+- Additional primary detection parameters
-    - Sound from pass through sources
+- Sound recording from certain camera sources
+- Direct processing of libcamera sources
 - JSON configuration parameters
-    - User provided web page
+- User provided web pages
 - Add/delete camera via web interface
+- List/download movies via the web interface
 - Additional control parameters
 - Edits on user configuration parameters
 - POST web control processing
 - ROI picture output

 ## Documentation